nodejs/node/deps/http_parser/README.md

 The Special Problem of Upgrade
 ------------------------------

-HTTP supports upgrading the connection to a different protocol.
+`http_parser` supports upgrading the connection to a different protocol.
 An increasingly common example of this is the WebSocket protocol which sends a request like